sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 [Go ahead and give it a try](https://docs.nativescript.org/code-sharing/), as it really is that simple.
 You are one simple `ng add` or `ng new` away from the wonders of code sharing in Angular.

 We would love to hear from you, let us know what works for you, what doesn't, and how things could be improved.
 Any constructive feedback is always welcome.
+Please, [send feedback here](https://github.com/NativeScript/nativescript-schematics/issues/new?labels=feedback).

 ### Learn more